RonanVlak/SSRC/README.md

 # SSRC
+This code was designed to be used with an ESP32 using the platform.io extension for Visual Studio Code.

 When the algorithm is initialized it needs a configuration for a starting cube, this can be done as follows:
 ```cpp